PacktPublishing/Containers-for-Developers-Handbook/Chapter9/Readme.md

 We have included in their manifests some of the mechanisms we learned in this chapter for checking the components health, replicating their processes and improve their security by disallowing their execution as root user, among other features.

-Let's start by revieweing and deploying the database component.
+Let's start by reviewing and deploying the database component.

 ### Database Component

 We will use a StatefulSet to ensure that replicating its processes (scaling up) will never represent a problem to our data.
-It is important to understand that a new replica starts empty, without data, and joins the pool of available endpoints for the service, which will probably be a problem.
-This means that in this conditions, the Postgres database isn't scalable, this component is deployed as StatefulSet to preserve its data even in the case of a manual replication.
+It is important to understand that a new replica starts empty, without data, and joins the pool of available endpoints for the service, which could probably become a problem.
+This means that in this condition, the Postgres database isn't scalable, this component is deployed as StatefulSet to preserve its data even in the case of a manual replication.
 This example does only provide resilience, do not scale this component.
 If you need to deploy a database with high availability, you will need a distributed database like MongoDB.

 This is its main manifest:
 ```